yeabisra-b/Home-Car-Rental-App/README.md

 # Property Rentals Management System (RPMS)

 A modern, cross-platform mobile and web client application built with Flutter.
-RPMS serves as a complete portal for property owners, tenants, and administrators to list properties, manage rental units, execute leases, handle invoices, submit maintenance requests, and chat in real-time.
+RPMS serves as a portal for property owners and tenants to list properties, manage rental units, execute leases, and communicate directly.

 The application communicates with a hosted REST API backend deployed at:
 `https://mobile-app-backend-maa0.onrender.com/api/v1`